STAT2255/2023/notes/note01-1_VirtualEnvironment.md

 * Python is evolving fast.
 * Python’s third-party packages are evolving really fast too.
 * Different versions are not always compatible.
+* You don't want to mess up the default Python in your computer system.

 ## Scenario 1